There’s no bad time to start taking care of your protection—take a quiz to discover your level of Mac security!

 Your Mac records detailed information on errors, crashes, and issues that occur.
 These issues may prove to be minor, but if your Mac crashes and you can’t figure out why, you can use log files to troubleshoot the issue.
 Unfortunately, while these log files can be useful, they can also be filled with a lot of useless data, and they’re not designed to be user friendly.

 Over time, Mac system logs will also fill up your system drive, potentially leaving you without the space you need to update your Mac or install new applications.
-If you’re running out of disk space, it’s a good idea to clear log files on a Mac to free up space.
+If you’re running out of disk space, it’s a good idea to clear log files on a Mac to free up space, and today we’ll guide you through this process.

 You can clear out application and system log files on a Mac automatically using MacKeeper’s Safe Cleanup feature.
 Here’s how:

-4. Once the scan finishes, press Clear Junk Files to remove the files
+- Once the scan finishes, press Clear Junk Files to remove the files.

 Safe Cleanup is one of several features that takes the stress out of system maintenance, so download MacKeeper today to give it a try.

-If you’re unsure how to delete log files on a Mac, the steps below will help you get started.
+Still unsure how to delete log files on a Mac?
+Check the steps explained by our experts to help you get started.

 How to locate and delete Mac log files